bentoml/BentoML/README.md

 ```

 This code defines a prediction service that bundles a scikit-learn model and provides an
  API.
-The API here is the entry point for accessing this prediction service, and this
+The API here is the entry point for accessing this prediction service, and an API
- API with `DataframeHandler` converts HTTP JSON request into `pandas.DataFrame` object
+ with `DataframeHandler` will convert HTTP JSON request into `pandas.DataFrame` object
- before passing it to the user-defined API function.
+ before passing it to the user-defined API function for inferencing.

 The following code trains a scikit-learn model and bundles the trained model with an
 `IrisClassifier` instance.
 The `IrisClassifier` instance is then saved to disk in the